sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/gitlab.md

 - Merge request events
 - Pipeline events

 Webhooks must be configured on each project that you wish to monitor on GitLab.
-To set up a project webhook on GitLab, go to the Webhook settings page of the project.
+To set up a project webhook on GitLab, go to the **Webhook** settings page of the project.
+(On older versions of GitLab, this may be the **Integration** settings page instead.)

 Fill in the **URL** displayed after saving the `webhooks` Sourcegraph setting mentioned above and make sure it is publicly available.